GJT-34/dc-metro/SOFTWARE.md

 - After doing this, you will be redirected to [your profile](https://developer.wmata.com/profile).
 - Under the _Subscriptions_ section on your profile, select the _show_ link beside the _Primary Key_.
 This is the key that allows the board to communicate with WMATA.
 Keep this handy, as you'll need this shortly.

-4. Download the files in this repository (i.e., wmata_metro_trainboard) as a ZIP file by selecting the green _Code_ button at the top of this page, selecting the _Local_ tab, and selecting the _Download ZIP_ link.
+4. Download the files in this repository (i.e., wmata_metro_train_board) as a ZIP file by selecting the green _Code_ button at the top of this page, selecting the _Local_ tab, and selecting the _Download ZIP_ link.

 5. Where you have downloaded the ZIP file on your computer, decompress it.
-It will create a new folder on your computer called _wmata_metro_trainboard-main_.
+It will create a new folder on your computer called _wmata_metro_train_board-main_.

 6. In this new folder will be a file called _lib.zip_.
 Copy this to the root of the _CIRCUITPY_ volume and then decompress it.
 It will create a new folder named _lib_, with multiple files in it.
 After the _lib_ folder is created, you can delete _lib.zip_ from the _CIRCUITPY_ volume, as it's no longer needed.